 - 100% Silicone

-What I love most is that you don’t have to figure out what exactly you need all by yourself!
-The customer service of this company is absolutely outstanding and they have a form you can fill out to help you determine what you need.
+What I love most about Concrete Countertop Solutions is that you don’t have to figure out what you need all by yourself!
+The customer service is absolutely outstanding, and they even have a form you can fill out to help you determine what you need.

-It’s important to note that just because these are the materials I used, doesn’t mean that’s what you’ll need for your project.
-Every project is different and that’s why I chose to fill out the form and work with them directly to determine what I needed especially since it was something that was new to me.
+It’s important to note that just because these are the materials I used doesn’t mean that you’ll need the same stuff for your project.
+Every project is different, and that’s why I chose to fill out the form and work with them directly to determine what I needed, especially since it was new to me.
+I recommend you do the same!

 If you want to save this tutorial for later, pin it to your favorite Pinterest board!